Jind Kaur: Imprisonment

 After the war the British rewarded the leaders who had helped them, including Lal Singh and Tej Singh.
 However, the Sikh commanders were seething at what they saw as his treachery.
 When in August 1847 Duleep Singh refused to invest Tej Singh as Raja of Sialkot, the British Resident, Henry Lawrence, imprisoned the Maharani in the Samman Tower of the Lahore Fort and, ten days later, moved her to the fortress in Sheikhupura and reduced her pension to 48,000 rupees.
 The bitterest blow to the Maharani was the separation from her 9-year-old son.
 She wrote to Lawrence imploring him to return Duleep to her.
 "He has no sister, no brother.
 He has no uncle, senior or junior.
 His father he has lost.
 To whose care has he been entrusted?"

 She did not see her son again for thirteen and a half years.

 The following year, the new British Resident, Sir Frederick Currie, described her as "the rallying point of rebellion" and exiled her from Punjab.
-She was taken to the Chunar Fort, about 45 km from Varanesi, and her jewellery was taken from her.
+She was taken to the Chunar Fort, about 45 km from Varanasi, and her jewellery was taken from her.
 Her treatment by the two Residents caused deep resentment among Sikhs.
 The Muslim ruler of neighbouring Afghanistan, Dost Mohammad Khan, protested that such treatment is objectionable to all creeds.

-A year later she escaped from the Chunar Fort, disguised as a servant, and travelled through 800 miles of forest to ask for sanctuary in Nepal.
+A year later she escaped from the Chunar Fort, disguised as a servant, and travelled through 800 km of forest to ask for sanctuary in Nepal.
 She arrived at Kathmandu in April 1849.